mak448a/AI-Drawing-Chatbot/README.md

 ![](https://img.shields.io/github/contributors/mak448a/Stable-Diffusion-Bot)
 ![](https://img.shields.io/github/repo-size/mak448a/Stable-Diffusion-Bot)

 This is an AI image generator Discord bot written in Python.
-It has a chatbot that uses GPT4All that you can talk to by pinging your bot!
+It has a chatbot that uses ChatGPT or GPT4All that you can talk to by pinging your bot!

 Image providers:
 - Imaginepy